MILo: Mesh-In-the-Loop Gaussian Splatting for Detailed and Efficient Surface Reconstruction: Experiments

 To overcome this, we decouple color from mesh resolution by employing a neural color field $F_\text{color} : \IR^3 \rightarrow [0,1]^3$ for texturing the mesh.
 Specifically, to obtain the rendered color for any pixel $p$, we first calculate the 3D location $P\in \IR^3$ of the triangle point rasterized onto the pixel $p$.
 This is achieved by backprojecting the depth value using camera parameters.
 We then query the neural color field at this backprojected surface point to retrieve its RGB value $F_\text{color}(P)$.
 Unlike vertex colors, this mesh texturing process stores color values in a neural field rather than per-vertex, ensuring color assignment is independent of mesh resolution.

 In practice, for each mesh under evaluation, we first train the neural field using only the training views.
 We adopt TensoRF\cite{chen2022tensorf} as the backbone representation and optimize it for 5k iterations.
 We then render test views for evaluation.
-This metric effectively quantifies the alignment between mesh geometry and the image data.
+This metric effectively quantifies the alignment between mesh geometry and the image data. \diego{Note that, this evaluation protocol assumes dense testing views, as achieving good mesh-based rendering performance on a sparse test set does not necessarily translate into high quality of the underlying geometry.}

 Table~\ref{tab:mesh_rendering_metrics} shows how \backgroundRGBmetric\;allows us to compare against other state-of-the-art methods.
+We use the differentiable rasterizer from RaDe-GS for training Ours (base).
 Our approach outperforms 2DGS \cite{huang20242d} and RaDe-GS \cite{zhang2024rade} across all metrics.
 GOF \cite{Yu2024GOF} produces highly detailed meshes, yielding strong PSNR results, but our method achieves comparable PSNR while outperforming in SSIM and LPIPS.
 This suggests that our meshes are not only accurate but also exhibit fewer visual artifacts and less noise compared to those from GOF.
 We include a qualitative comparison in the supplementary material.

+\diego{Moreover, the performance on Tanks \& Temples under the \backgroundRGBmetric \; metric (Table~\ref{tab:mesh_rendering_metrics}) shows strong correlation with the F1 score computed against ground-truth geometry (Table~\ref{tab:surface_metrics_tandt}).
+For example, among the common baselines, 2DGS and RaDe-GS rank fourth and third, respectively, under both metrics.
+Ours (base) and GOF also perform consistently, with the Ours (base) achieving a slightly higher F1 score and GOF performing marginally better on \backgroundRGBmetric.
+These results indicate that our proposed metric is well aligned with ground-truth geometric accuracy.}